 Most days, I set myself up to be motivated, positive and excited about tackling my job, my journey, and my life.
 I roll out of bed and into a gratitude prayer.
 I play a motivational video or sermon while brushing my teeth and getting dressed.
 And I greet my co-workers at News 3 with a smile and a laugh, and get the day going all before 3:30am.

 But on one particular Tuesday?
 It.
 Did.
 Not.

 I just had one of those days… I felt “blah.”
 Bloated.
 Unmotivated.
 Unworthy.

 I chugged down several cups of coffee just to get through the morning show and make it through the rest of my shift.
 I certainly had no interest in being “Jessica on a Journey” that day…

-I’m not saying we should completely ignore how we feel.
+I’m not saying we should ignore how we feel.
 Acknowledge it?
 Yes.
 Stew in it forever?
 No. Put it on pause, and push through the “blah” so you can feel better.
-Workout.
-Eat the kale instead of the cake.
-Just forget the feelings for a second and do something you’ll be proud of in an hour.
-Take it from me… Trying to eat it away only makes it worse in the long run.
+Take it from me.
+Trying to eat your feelings away only makes it worse in the long run.

-And if you have a bad moment and inhale a box of cookies?
-Brush it off and begin again.
+And if you have a bad moment and inhale a box of cookies, brush it off and begin again.
 Every 60 seconds brings a new moment.
-But, if you can muster up the strength, show yourself some love and push through whatever is pulling you down.
+Show up for yourself and push through whatever is pulling you down.
 It may just turn your day around.